 For any conflict or dispute over the land, the extent of the disputed area should be mapped out in a participatory way.
 Where there is a conflict on the condition of land use as per land title, growers should show evidence that necessary action has been taken to resolve the conflict with relevant parties.
-A mechanism should be in place to resolve any conflict (criteria 6.3 and 6.4).
-To avoid escalation of conflict, Company policy should prohibit the use of dogs, mercenaries and para-militaries in their operations.
-Company policy should also prohibit extra-judicial intimidation and harassment by contracted security forces (6.13).
-Plans for avoidance or mitigation of negative impacts and promotion of positive ones shall be developed in consultation with affected parties and documented.
+A mechanism should be in place to resolve any conflict (criteria 6.3 and 6.4.